You can click the user profile picture to see a user menu:

-The Custom Value column indicates whether the user attribute value is a custom value.
+The Custom Value column indicates if the user attribute value is a custom value.
 A custom value is a value that is assigned to your user account individually, instead of a value that your account inherited from a group.
 If the Custom Value switch next to a user attribute is turned on, that user attribute has a custom value.

 You may be able to edit some user attributes, depending on how your Looker admin has configured your account.
 To do so, turn on the Custom Value switch next to a user attribute, enter the value you want, and click Save.

 After making changes to any of the options on this page, click the Save button to save your changes.